陳腐な言葉

 例文

-His speech was full of bromides that nobody wanted to hear.
+His speech was full of tired bromides that everyone had heard before.

-The writer criticized the novel for being full of bromides.
+The writer criticized the novel for repeating familiar bromides instead of offering new ideas.

 Instead of bromides, the poet used fresh and original language.